sous-chefs/nrpe/README.md

 #### Actions

-- `:add` creates a NRPE configuration file and restart the NRPE process.
+- `:add` creates a NRPE configuration file and reloads the NRPE process.
 Default action.
-- `:remove` removes the configuration file and restart the NRPE process
+- `:remove` removes the configuration file and reloads the NRPE process

 #### Attribute Parameters